 FCC is flexible:

-- Many providers can respond to unique needs of military schedules such as weekends, evenings and intermittent care.
+- Many providers can respond to the unique needs of military schedules such as weekends, evenings, and intermittent care.

 - Care is available for infants six weeks to school age children in one home, so siblings can stay together.

 - Settings for children who do best in small groups.

 - Every provider and household members age twelve and older have in-depth background checks.

 - Provider's homes are inspected by the Fire, Safety and Public Health Departments annually or more.

 - Unannounced home visits are made by the FCC Office to the home to ensure compliance with all regulations at least once per month.

 - Only six children can be in care at any time, including the provider’s own children under the age of eight.
 Only two of these six can be under the age of two, including the provider’s own children.